 Setting up a business in Sweden is a straightforward process.
-Procedures are simple and efficient based on a transparent system that seeks to facilitate establishment of new enterprises.
+Procedures are simple and efficient, based on a transparent system seeking to facilitate the establishment of new enterprises.

 Swedish society and industry is highly international and technology oriented.
-Sweden has no rules that discriminate foreign investors and shareholders may reside in any country.
-As a nation, the mindset is to adapt to constant change.
-These assets, along with a strong supply of educated and trained people, present a solid platform for successful business in Sweden.
+Sweden has no regulations discriminating foreign investors and shareholders may reside in any country.